Six Common Beginner Mistakes in Public Speaking

 Having Low or No Energy

 Speaking with no purpose or passion can create a similar type of energy in the audience.
 Define what kind of energy you want to bring to the speech.
 Are you giving an informative speech?
 Bring in enthusiastic energy.
 Are you trying to be persuasive?
 Bring a serious, passionate tone full of conviction.
 Bring in the appropriate energy according to the kind of speech.
 The best kind of enthusiasm and demeanor isn’t forced.
-Instead, your familiarity with your content will allow you as a speaker to display your wonderful personality.
+Instead, your familiarity with your content will allow you to display your wonderful personality as a speaker.
 After all, the audience is there to see you.
 Give them a show!

 As a beginner at public speaking, avoid some of the common mistakes above such as neglecting to prepare, speaking at an undesirable speed, giving a dull introduction, and bringing in the unmatched energy at the stage.
 Remember, practice is power.